kurdi-dev/fib-sdk/README.md

 ## Authentication

-Authenticating with FIB using client_id and client_secret that you have recieved from FIB
+Authenticating with FIB using client_id and client_secret that you have received from FIB

 ```ts
 await fib.authenticate(clientId:string, clientSecret:string);
 ```

-You can get `status` and `accessToken` information from the payment instance, for example after successful authentication the Fib instance status field should equals READY
+You can get `status` and `accessToken` information from the payment instance, for example after successful authentication the Fib instance status field should equal `READY`

 ```js
 let status = fib.status; // PENDING | INITIATED | READY | FAILED